Questions about Housing

 - a iron for your clothes (pause for laughter)

-- a lockable storage container (parents: I bought this one for my kid.
+- a lockable storage container (parents: I bought this one for my first two college kids.
 Use your best judgment/jp)

 - a lot of students have a plastic set of drawers/closet organizer.
 It's not required and YMMV, but think about it.